-- 4.4.1 Bird mortality, feed and water consumption and production data must all be recorded daily to assist monitoring for any unusual animal health problems potentially indicating a biosecurity breach. - 4.4.2 A record of bird movements must be maintained to facilitate tracing in case of an animal health or food safety concern. - 4.4.3 A batch summary sheet which identifies all the vaccinations, treatments and monitoring procedures and outcomes for each batch of pullets should be completed and made available to the production farm prior to the bird transfer.
+- 4.4.2 A record of bird movements must be maintained to facilitate tracing in case of an animal health or food safety concern. - 4.4.3 A batch summary sheet which identifies all the vaccinations, treatments and monitoring procedures and outcomes for each batch of pullets should be completed and made available to the production farm prior to the bird transfer.
 This is so corrective actions can be undertaken like revaccination where serological evidence indicates this is required or where a contingency is required for a health status change such as with Salmonella.